Feature request #9303

 Added a few people to this ticket, would appreciate feddback on questions raised in last comment.

-#5 Updated by Paolo Cavallini over 10 years ago
+#5 Updated by Paolo Cavallini almost 11 years ago

 Not sure it is necessary.
 I'd put it besides the "invert colour" checkbox.

-#7 Updated by Paolo Cavallini about 6 years ago
+#7 Updated by Paolo Cavallini over 6 years ago

 Implemented